snkutkoski/partial_test_project/README.md

 This project contains a simple Rails application that I use to perform benchmarking on partial rendering.

 The results obtained so far are outlined and described below.
-This benchmarking was done to confirm my suspicion that rendering partials in Rails was relativley slow.
-I hope to create a "simpler partial" gem  that bypasses a lot of the overhead that ActionView seems to have in its partial rendering but that still contains the most important features of partials, like local variables and access to helpers.
+This benchmarking was done because I suspect that rendering partials in Rails is relativley slow.
+My experiments were based on [http://www.justinweiss.com/articles/how-much-time-does-rendering-a-partial-really-take/|this] blog post I read and wanted to verify.
+If the cost of a partial is high engough, I hope to create a "simpler partial" gem that bypasses a lot of the overhead that ActionView seems to have in its partial rendering but that still contains the most important features of partials, like local variables and access to helpers.

 |                                 | user     | system   | total      | real     |
 |---------------------------------|----------|----------|------------|----------|